shahriarabiddut/Job-Listing-Website/README.md

 2. Admin CRUD for Users and Recruiter
 3. CRUD Management
    3.1 Job CRUD and Jobs pages and view in front
-   3.2 Job Search by Tags
+   3.2 Job Search by Tags - need to work
+   3.3 Appplication Process Done
+   3.4 Recruiter can view Application

 ## Learning Laravel